-In the District-Wide Statements, the amounts reported on the Statement of Net Position for interfund receivables and payables represent amounts due between different fund types (governmental activities and fiduciary funds).
-Eliminations have been made for all interfund receivables and payables between the funds, with the exception of those due from or to the fiduciary fund.
+In the District-Wide Statements, the amounts reported on the Statement of Net Position for interfund receivables and payables represent amounts due between different fund types (governmental activities).
+Eliminations have been made for all interfund receivables and payables between the funds except fiduciary fund.